imbo/imbo/README.markdown

 All write operations (POST and DELETE) requires authentication using an Hash-based Message Authentication Code (HMAC).
 The data PHPIMS uses when generating this code is:

 * HTTP method (POST or DELETE)
-* Resource identifier (for instance <image> if your PHPIMS installation answers directly in the document root)
+* Resource identifier (for instance &lt;image&gt; if your PHPIMS installation answers directly in the document root)
 * Public key (random MD5 hash that exists both on the server and the client)
 * GMT timestamp (YYYY-MM-DDTHH:MMZ, for instance: 2011-02-01T14:33Z)